About us: staff and sponsors

 Directors of the 2023-7 project: Dr Saro Wallace (Gerda Henkel Stiftung of Germany 2021-24); Professor Krzysztof Nowicki (Polish Academy of Sciences)

 Saro's research career (PhD Edinburgh 2001 under the supervision of Professor Irene Lemos) has been in the Bronze-Iron Age of Greece and especially Crete.
-Author of Ancient Crete (Cambridge University Press); Travellers in Time (Routledge) and Karphi Revisited (BSA) and of numerous articles on Mediterranean and UK archaeology and heritage in peer reviewed journals and edited volumes, she conducted survey and trial excavation at Karphi in 2008-12 while Lecturer in Archaeology at the University of Reading 2006-10, a contract post following lectureships at the Universities of Bristol and Cardiff.
+Author of Ancient Crete and The heritage of innovation: cultural perspectives from the past (Cambridge University Press 2010 and in press); Travellers in Time (Routledge 2018) and Karphi Revisited (British School at Athens 2020) and of more than 45 articles on Mediterranean and UK archaeology and heritage in peer-reviewed journals and edited volumes, she conducted survey and trial excavation at Karphi in 2008-12 while Lecturer in Archaeology at the University of Reading 2006-10, following lectureships at the Universities of Bristol and Cardiff.
 The post was succeeded by various international fellowships and visiting professorships, including a Humboldt Senior Research Fellowship at the University of Heidelberg 2010-2013, Glassman Holland Research Fellowship at the Albright Institute Jerusalem 2013, a Fellowship of the Harvard Center for Hellenic Studies 2015-16, and an Honorary Research Fellowship at the University of Manchester 2016-20.
 She is currently Senior Research Fellow at the Gerda Henkel Stiftung 2021-24.
 She has been a staff member on numerous rescue and research excavations in the UK Cyprus, Crete Jordan and Lebanon including projects run by the University of Edinburgh, British Museum, Museum of London and British School at Athens.
-Between 2018 and 2021 she regularly took on archaeological consultancy and heritage management contracts in the UK public sector (e.g. for the National Trust, National Trust for Scotland and Arts Council-funded organisations).
+Between 2018 and 2021 she regularly took on archaeological consultancy and heritage management contracts in the UK public sector (e.g. for the National Trust, National Trust for Scotland and UK Arts Council- and National Lottery-funded organisations).
 A wide variety of organisations including the Leverhulme Trust, British Academy, British School at Athens, Institute for Aegean Prehistory, Alexander S. Onassis Public Benefit Foundation and A.G.
 Leventis Foundation have funded her research.

 Krzysztof (PhD Warsaw 1990) entered the Polish Academy of Sciences in 1982 as a PhD student of Professor Bogdan Rutkowski.
 He has spent his career researching the settlements and landscapes of prehistoric Crete, especially those of the Lasithi region, between the Neolithic and Iron Age periods through survey and excavation including as a staff member on projects run by the American School of Classical Studies at Athens, the Greek Ministry of Culture and the British School at Athens: his excavation of the extreme site of Monastiraki Katalimata in east Crete in collaboration with the Greek Ministry of Culture and Sport's Archaeological Service revealed architecture and finds dating between the Final Neolithic and Early Iron Age periods.
 A founding member of the Polish Archaeological Institute at Athens, and twice Mellon Fellow of the American School of Archaeology at Athens, he has been Glassman Holland Research Fellow at the Albright Institute Jerusalem, British Academy Visiting Fellow at the University of Birmingham, UK (where he also held a lectureship 1998-2000) to 2004, and a Visiting Research Fellow at the University of Heidelberg funded by a Polish National Research Exchange Grant.
 Author of The Psychro Cave and other Sacred Grottoes in Crete (Art and Archaeology), Monastiraki Katalimata: a Cretan Refuge Site (INSTAP Academic Press); Defensible sites in Crete, LM IIIC-Geometric (Aegaeum), and Final Neolithic Crete and the Southeast Aegean (De Gruyter) He has held four Polish National Research Grants and annual grants from the Institute for Aegean Prehistory for more than twenty years.

-Professor Evi Margaritis and Ms Carly Henkel (Cyprus Research Institute)
+Professor Evi Margaritis and Ms Carly Henkel (Cyprus Research Institute; INSTAP Study Center for East Crete)

 Dr Dimitra Mylona (INSTAP Study Center for East Crete)